Finally I did read the book I mentioned in my previous post. Here are the 14 steps/rules presented by Steve Souders and my short description of them.

 By going through this chapter you’ll finish with more detailed rule:

-[important]Put your stylesheets in the document HEAD using the LINK tag.[/important]
+[important]Put your stylesheets in the document HEAD

 This rule is more about a user experience.
 Steve Souders explains us two phenomenons: blank white screen and Flash of Unstyled Content (FOUC).
 By putting our stylesheets at the top we risk less unwanted user experience and it won’t block progressive rendering of a page.